What is engorgement?

 - Take your bra off completely before beginning to breastfeed.

-- Use warmth before feeds to help trigger your let-down reflex.
+- Gentle breast massage or use of warmth for up to a few minutes before feeds may help trigger your let-down reflex.

 - If your baby has trouble attaching to your breast, use ‘reverse pressure softening’ (see below) to soften the breast tissue under your areola or express some milk (by hand or with a pump).